Indian business ties underpin muted Arab response to Kashmir

 “I want to warn international community if it allows this to happen, it will have severe repercussions & reactions in the Muslim world setting off radicalization & cycles of violence,” Khan tweeted.

-The brief Saudi statement made no reference to Kashmir tensions.
+Meanwhile, the brief Saudi statement on Kashmir made no direct reference to the military curfew or the communication blackout in the disputed territory.
 It said the kingdom “is following up on the current situation” and called for a “peaceful settlement” in line with international resolutions.

 Gulf Arab states are home to more than 7 million Indian expatriates who help drive the region’s economy and keep its cities teeming with doctors, engineers, teachers, drivers, construction workers and other laborers.